-Crescent View South II has been working since the beginning of the pandemic to secure access to devices and connectivity for all students.
+CVWPCS has been working since the beginning of the pandemic to secure access to devices and connectivity for all students.
 Working with its partner, Lifelong Learning Administration Corporation (LLAC), a process for expediently securing technology, distributing it out to students and tracking it was developed with the goal of ensuring all students received a laptop and internet access if needed.

-Providing students with access to technology is a top priority for Crescent View South II.
-Designated as a Dashboard Alternative Status School (DASS), Crescent View South II serves many students and families that are designated as economically disadvantaged and transient.
-The California's COVID-19 closure has compounded the lives of many of our students who are now dealing with situations of job loss and homelessness.
-As a result, many students no longer have access to communitive devices and/or can afford internet services.
+Providing students with access to technology is a top priority for CVWPCS.
+Designated as a Dashboard Alternative Status School (DASS), CVWPCS serves many students and families that are designated as economically disadvantaged and transient.
+California's COVID-19 closure has compounded the lives of many of our students who are now dealing with situations of job-loss and homelessness.
+As a result, many students no longer have access to communicative devices and/or can afford internet services.
 And while many internet service providers offer free internet access to students as a result of the pandemic, many students and families have been unable to take advantage of it due to local internet service provider businesses being closed during the pandemic and/or students and families not having proof of residency needed to secure the free services.

 The distribution of access devices and connectivity to students is done in collaboration with administrators, teachers, support staff and the LLAC internal communication app., Learn4Life Connect Parent Square.
 The process begins with teachers conducting a technology needs assessment with students and requesting needed devices and/or connectivity access.
-Once requested devices are secured by Crescent View South II, arrangements are made with students and families for pick-up via a drive-through checkout system at a local site, shipments of devices via mail, or devices are hand delivered to students' homes if necessary.
+Once requested devices are secured by CVWPCS, arrangements are made with students and families for pick-up via a drive-through checkout system at a local site or devices are hand-delivered to students' homes if necessary.

-In addition to providing students with access devices, Crescent View South II provides ongoing support to students and families in utilizing the technology in communicating with teachers and accessing curriculum and instruction.
-Upon receiving access devices and hotspots, students are shown how to logon to their school's Google accounts and how to access Google Classroom.
-Additionally, students have access to a helpdesk that provides continued support with technology issues that may arise
+In addition to providing students with access to devices, CVWPCS provides ongoing support to students and families in utilizing the technology in communicating with teachers and accessing curriculum and instruction.
+Upon receiving access devices and hotspots, students are shown how to login to their school's Google accounts and how to access Google Classroom.
+Additionally, students have access to a helpdesk that provides continued support with technology issues that may arise.

 For our students with special needs, a technology needs assessment in addition to a review of students' Individualized Educational Plans (IEPs) are conducted by the special education staff in order to evaluate student technology needs and/or software a student may need to meet his/her academic needs.
 Once appropriate technology and/or assistive devices are secured, they are delivered to students.
-Students and families are than provided with training on how to access technology and any specific virtually related services needed.
-Virtually related services include speech and occupational therapy being conducted in a distance learning environment, and equipment such as headphones, microphones, audio books, etc. as needed per students' IEPs and/or academic needs assessments.
+Students and families are then provided with training on how to access technology and any specific virtually related services needed.
+Virtually related services include speech and occupational therapy being conducted in a distance learning environment, and equipment such as headphones, microphones, audio books, etc. as needed per each student's IEP and/or academic needs assessment.